-Roofs, especially larger commercial roofs, will be warrantied both for installation and for operation, covering building damages from leaks.
+Roofs, especially larger commercial roofs, will be warrantied both for installation and for operation.
 Solar installers should carefully examine liabilities to ensure that their work does not void the roof's warranty.
 The best way, especially for installation on relatively new roofs, is to involve the original roofer and manufacturer.
-Sometimes manufacturers require certified contractors to install the solar PV mounting systems.33
+Sometimes manufacturers require certified contractors to install the solar PV mounting systems.